iyero/5500-final-project/README.md

 ## Data Note

 **Raw and processed geospatial data are not included in this repository due to GitHub file size limits.** The DEM file alone exceeds 4 GB.
-However, all data is freely available and easily reproducible:
+However, all data is freely available and easily reproducible.

+### Oahu vs. Honolulu County

+Honolulu County includes the Northwestern Hawaiian Islands in addition to Oahu.
+The CSV files in `outputs/data/` contain data for **all of Honolulu County** (773 block groups, 979,682 residents).
+The visualizations and figures on the website are **subsetted to Oahu only** (703 block groups, 886,849 residents) to focus on the main populated island.

 ### Data Sources & Downloads